 Express Chicken biryani made in the Instant Pot, most flavorful and made effortlessly…

 By now, everyone knows well about my obsession for Instant Pot.
 I don’t easily fall for anything unless I get the true value out of it.
-Before owning an IP, I debated if I already have a pressure cooker, rice cooker and a slow cooker, what difference would IP make.
-It could be just another appliance that will take up space on my kitchen counter top.
-However, after owning and cooking in an IP for the past few months, I can only say that it made all the difference in terms of cooking time, taste and being efficient.
+Before owning an IP, I debated if I already have a pressure cooker, rice cooker and a slow cooker, and what difference would IP make.
+It could be just another appliance that will take up space on my kitchen countertop.
+However, after owning and cooking in an IP for the past few months, I can only say that it made all the difference in terms of cooking time, taste, and being efficient.

-Hands down, the best kitchen appliance that actually resolves some of our issues.
+Hands down, the best kitchen appliance that actually resolves some of the cooking challenges.
 Hats off and much gratitude to Robert Wang- the man behind the Instant Pot.

-All I had to do was marinate the chicken, soak the rice and saute the onions till caramelized.
-Chicken was pressure cooked for 5 minutes and then rice was added to the cooked chicken and pressure cooked for another 5 more minutes.
+All we have to do is marinate the chicken, soak the rice and saute the onions till caramelized.
+The chicken was pressure cooked for 5 minutes and then rice was added to the cooked chicken and pressure cooked for another 5 more minutes.
 Delicious chicken biryani was ready in no time.

 - Chicken legs or bone-in pieces- 10

 - Chili powder- 1½ tsp (for less heat add Kashmiri chili powder)

 - Garam Masala- ¾ tsp

 - Mint leaves, roughly chopped- ¼ cup

 - Cilantro, roughly chopped- ¼ cup

 - Salt- 1 tsp